 BYO captain’s hat!

-One of Melbourne’s most iconic buildings is opening a hidden part that hasn’t been open to the public in 100 years.
+One of Melbourne’s most iconic buildings has opened a hidden part that hasn’t been open to the public in 100 years.

 The Royal Exhibition Building’s Dome is now available to tour with a guide, with incredible views over Melbourne’s skyline.
 The tour includes an overview of the history of the building.